⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How ORCL Makes Money

-• It also sells hardware products, including engineered systems, enterprise servers, and storage solutions, complemented by related hardware support services and consulting.
+• Oracle also provides hardware products such as engineered systems, enterprise servers, and storage solutions, complemented by related hardware support services and consulting offerings globally.

 Revenue Breakdown

-Sales of engineered systems, enterprise servers, and storage solutions.
+Sales of Oracle's engineered systems, servers, and storage solutions.

 🎯 WHY THIS MATTERS